Eric Friedman: Creed

 In addition to Kenny Wayne Shepherd, Friedman is influenced by Mark Tremonti of Creed and Alter Bridge and has since formed a close friendship with Tremonti, who requested for Friedman to perform as Creed's rhythm guitarist on tour.
 Friedman states that he grew up listening to Creed's music, particularly their debut album My Own Prison.
 While on tour with Creed, he provides rhythm guitar and backing vocals.
 He also performs a guitar solo with Tremonti on "What If."
 He appeared as a touring member on Creed's record-breaking live DVD, Creed Live.
-It has also been announced that Creed will reportedly be releasing a new song called "More Than This" which will feature Friedman on guitar.
-Friedman has also appeared in interviews and several promotional photos and videos.
-All of this has led to rumors of Friedman officially joining Creed, and the band has stated that they have discussed this, but nothing has been confirmed.
-Friedman returned to Creed in 2012 for the band's 2 Nights Tour.

 Tremonti

 Friedman was featured on Mark Tremonti's debut solo album, All I Was, playing guitar, bass and singing background vocals.
-He is featured in the music video of "You Waste Your Time" He is a current member of the band and was part of the album, Cauterize, that was released in June 2015, and part of Dust, which was released in April 2016.
+He is featured in the music video of "You Waste Your Time".
+He was then part of the album Cauterize, released in June 2015, and part of Dust, which was released in April 2016.